Another One: California Pizza Kitchen Files For Bankruptcy After Loss Of Business From COVID-19

 California Pizza Kitchen says that by filing, they will “reduce its long-term debt load, and quickly emerge from bankruptcy as a much stronger company.”
 The pizza chain has around $13 million cash on hand with nearly $47 million secured in new financing, with their financial limitations preventing them from paying rent on a majority of their locations over the last few months.

+The pizza chain has attempted to rebuild sales by increasing takeout and delivery.
+They also directed consumers online to their CPK Market to buy groceries too.
+Sales recovered a bit, but it still wasn’t enough to fill the gap.
+According to Business Insider, they were still “more than 40% lower in late June than they were in the same period the prior year.”

 Sadly, this news really shouldn’t come as a surprise.
-NPC International–a franchisee for over 1,200 Pizza Hut locations in the United States–filed for bankruptcy earlier this month, explaining the move was necessitated by prolonged restaurant shutdowns due to COVID-19, just like California Pizza Kitchen,
+NPC International–a franchisee for over 1,200 Pizza Hut locations in the United States–filed for bankruptcy earlier this month, explaining the move was necessitated by prolonged restaurant shutdowns due to COVID-19, just like California Pizza Kitchen.

 Comments